astrojorgeluis/astrojorgeluis/README.md

 ### 👾 About me

-Final-year Astrophysics student with a mention in Data Science, currently working at the intersection of planetary formation and scientific software.
+Final-year Astrophysics student at the University of Santiago of Chile, specializing in observational and computational astrophysics.
+My research interests focus on protoplanetary disks, planet formation, ALMA observations, and astronomical image analysis.
 My main project is **DISCO** — a tool for analyzing protoplanetary disk images that I built from scratch and published to PyPI.
-I'm also a proud ambassador at **[AstroDialogos](https://astrodialogos.cl)**, helping bring astronomy closer to people.
+I'm also a proud ambassador at **[Astrodiálogos](https://astrodialogos.cl)**.

 - 🪐 &nbsp;Passionate about **protoplanetary disks** and planetary formation
-- 🔬 &nbsp;Working within the **YEMS Millennium Nucleus**
+- 🔬 &nbsp;Collaborations with the **YEMS Millennium Nucleus**
 - 🐍 &nbsp;Python
 - 📡 &nbsp;Backend + Data Science
 - 🌌 &nbsp;Finishing my Astrophysics degree